coralisland-git/Dietdoctor-Scraper/README.md

 # Dietdoctor-Scraper

-collects all the Recipes(Nutrition, Instructions, Recipe and Ingredients) from the dietdoctor.com and exports the result as a json file. https://www.dietdoctor.com/low-carb/keto/recipes/all
+collects all the Recipes(Nutritions, Instructions, Recipes and Ingredients) from dietdoctor.com and exports the result as a json file. https://www.dietdoctor.com/low-carb/keto/recipes/all

 ## How to install